spack/spack/lib/spack/docs/config_yaml.rst

 When Spack builds a package, it creates a temporary directory within the ``build_stage``, and it creates a symbolic link to that directory in ``$spack/var/spack/stage``.
-This is used to track the stage.

-After a package is successfully installed, Spack deletes the temporary directory it used to build.
+This is used to track the temporary directory.
+After the package is successfully installed, Spack deletes the temporary directory it used to build.
 Unsuccessful builds are not deleted, but you can manually purge them with :ref:`spack clean --stage
 <cmd-spack-clean>`.

 .. note::